-Kamil graduated top of his class from the American Music & Drama Academy (AMDA) with a BA Hons in Acting.
-He was the first student in half a century to be awarded Latin Honours for this subject.He then went on to be the first ever Singaporean and the only Asian at that time to be given the privilege to train and coach at the Lee Strasberg Theatre and Film Institute (LSTFI).
-He is currently the only coach in Asia experienced in teaching the Strasberg Method of Acting.
+Kamil graduated top of his class from the American Musical & Dramatic Academy (AMDA) with a BA(Hons) in Acting.
+He was the first student in half a century to be awarded Latin Honours for this subject.He is also the first and only Asian to be given the privilege to train and then coach at the Lee Strasberg Theatre & Film Institute.
+He is the only coach in Asia experienced in teaching the Lee Strasberg Method of Acting.

 In 2011, Kamil was bestowed the honour of being invited to become a working observer at the world-renowned The Actor’s Studio.
 He was the first Singaporean ever to be part of the studio.